LunkRat/proximatic/README.md

 To use example.org through your Proximatic proxy, visit `https://example.PROXIMATIC_FQDN` in your browser.

-Your Proximatic instance provides a Traefik dashboard at `https:traefik.PROXIMATIC_FQDN` with the credentials you set in `.env`.
+Your Proximatic instance provides a Traefik dashboard at `https://traefik.PROXIMATIC_FQDN` with the credentials you set in `.env`.

 ### Rest API